 2019-20 Drought and Bushfires rescues and recovery

-In the lead up to the 2019/20 summer, DPI Fisheries was actively preparing to save some of Australia’s most threatened species of fish.
+In the lead up to the 2019/20 summer, Fisheries was actively preparing to save some of Australia’s most threatened species of fish.

-Multiple fish rescues and relocations have been a major part of the DPI Fisheries response to unprecedented drought, bushfires and floods, with more than 5,000 native freshwater fish collected from all corners of the state since operations began – including over 2000 fish that are threatened species.
+Multiple fish rescues and relocations have been a major part of Fisheries response to unprecedented drought, bushfires and floods, with more than 5,000 native freshwater fish collected from all corners of the state since operations began – including over 2000 fish that are threatened species.

 Rescues have taken place in the Gwydir, Border Rivers, Macquarie, Murrumbidgee, Lachlan, and Upper Murray catchments in the Murray-Darling Basin, and in the Clarence and Richmond River catchments on the coast